IHorvalds/DoCombine/README.md

 Utility to merge, reorder and remove pages from PDF Documents.

 # TODOs:
-- [ ] Implement Shortcut Handler Shell Extension that calls this utility ***Almost done***
+- [x] Implement Shortcut Menu Handler Shell Extension that calls this utility
 - [x] ~Fix memory leak when closing reorder page window and when resetting pages after being reordered.
 Not sure if it's ever garbage collected.
 C# isn't my first language~
       Still not 100% sure why, but it seems like it was due to freezing `BitmapImage`s with a MemoryStream (as opposed to an `InMemoryRandomAccessStream` ¯\\\_(ツ)\_/¯).
 Also using the classes in `Windows.Data.Pdf` dropped the memory usage quite a bit (from manually running the app and inspecting the memory graph.
 Didn't capture the data).
+- [x] Write installer
 - [ ] Add logging to the GUI and the shell extension.
-(How do I change the log level at runtime for an explorer extension??)
+(How do I change the log level at runtime for an explorer extension??) ***TODO: Use a static vcpkg config to add spdlog for the shortcut menu handler***
+- [ ] Allow registering the shortcut menu handler system wide from the installer (currently other users will have to use the ellipsis button in the app to register it).
-- [ ] Write installer
+- [ ] Write build script so I don't have to open Visual Studio and the Inno Setup COmpiler GUI.

 # Dependencies:
 - [PDFSharp](https://github.com/empira/PDFsharp)
 - [WPFUI](https://github.com/lepoco/wpfui)
 - [GongSolutions.WPF.DragDrop](https://github.com/punker76/gong-wpf-dragdrop)
+- [Inno Setup](https://github.com/jrsoftware/issrc) - This is an absolutely beautifully simple system for building installers.
+Everything else from NSIS to WiX was a royal PITA.